 If you are considering divorce it’s more than likely you have confined in a friend or family member.
-Our senior divorce lawyer cautions clients to take all the advice they receive with a grain of salt.
-Every divorce is unique and there are many paths you can take to get to final divorce judgement.
+Our senior divorce lawyers caution clients to take all the advice they receive with a grain of salt.
+Every divorce is unique and there are many paths you can take to get to a final divorce judgement.
 What works for one couple may not work for another.
 In this article we debunk the top 5 myths we hear from our clients.

 It’s Going To Leave You Bankrupt

 There is no denying divorce is expensive.
 However, there are many options for resolving your dispute and reaching a final agreement outside of court.
 Some dispute resolution options are much cheaper than others.
 For example, collaborative divorce methods tend to resolve issues faster and cost much less than litigating and going to trial.
 Mediation and arbitration or a hybrid of mediation with arbitration have become extremely popular with those hoping to divorce in an amicable and more affordable way.

 The days leading up to telling your children about divorce are said to be the hardest part of the entire process.
 However, many parents claim that once the initial conversation has wrapped up and everyone has time to adjust to their new situation, it’s rarely as bad as they thought it would be in their minds.
 Children are known for being extremely resilient.
 Yes, they will be upset and depending on their age show signs of aggression, disappointment, anger and sadness.
 However, many studies say children of divorce, who are not exposed to on-going conflict, can grow up to live fulfilled lives.